 Ok, this one is kind of true.
 But only kind of.

 Perhaps the one most important thing that I’ve learned in the digital marketing world is that they’re always watching us.

 The amount of information that Google knows about us can be quite terrifying.
 Instead of running away, however, I’ve learned to embrace it.

-The reason that Google wants to know so much about us is because they truly want to provide us with the best product possible for us.
+The reason that Google wants to know so much about us is because they truly want to provide us with the best product possible.
 A product so high in quality and accuracy that it’s as if it was customized exactly for each of us.

-So, instead of raising up our arms in defeat, what us marketers can do is help Google by doing our part and making our advertising campaigns the very best they can be.
+So, instead of raising up our arms in defeat, us marketers can structure our advertising campaigns to take advantage of the targeting Google Ads allows.
 In return, we may find that our average positions will get a boost without the extra buck.

 This myth is a bit of a culmination of the other myths we just discussed.
-If you’re a small ma & pa shop competing against Fortune 500s then, yes, it may be a bit challenging to compete; however, I wouldn’t give up.
+If you’re a small ma & pa shop competing against Fortune 500s then, yes, it may be a bit challenging to compete; however, don’t give up.

-If you choose the right keywords to compete against and devise a sound structure in your account, you could be the underdog feel-good story of the season.
+If you choose the right keywords and devise a sound structure in your account, you could be the underdog feel-good story of the season.

 There’s a common joke among internet marketers —